WDR Big Band: WDR Dance Orchestra and Big Band

 All the time, the KTUO, true to its name, continued to present "Dance and Entertainment" music.
-In 1967, Werner Müller took over the orchestra, renamed it WDR Tanzorchester Werner Müller and played in parallel to the Edelhagen Band on WDR until these were dismantled in 1972.
-1980, this Tanzorchester was renamed WDR Big Band.
+In 1967, Werner Müller took over the orchestra, renamed it WDR Tanzorchester Werner Müller, and played in parallel to the Edelhagen Band on WDR until these were dismantled in 1972.
+In 1980, this Tanzorchester was renamed WDR Big Band.
 Later, from 1985 to 1994, Jerry van Rooyen was the musical director.
-Richmond wrote about this era: "Under the direction of van Rooyen, the band made perhaps its biggest strides musically, and enjoyed visibility on an international level."
+Richmond wrote about this era, "Under the direction of van Rooyen, the band made perhaps its biggest strides musically, and enjoyed visibility on an international level."

 In the present

 In 2016, Bob Mintzer was engaged as chief conductor, and Vince Mendoza was introduced as the band's new "Composer in Residence".

-WDR Big Band frequently invites jazz musicians to joint projects.
-It performs in concerts in WDR's home region North Rhine Westphalia, Germany and worldwide.
-Many of the concerts become part of WDR's program on air and in social media (e.g. Facebook and YouTube).
+The WDR Big Band frequently invites jazz musicians to joint projects.
+It performs in concerts in WDR's home region, North Rhine-Westphalia, Germany, and worldwide.
+Many of the concerts become part of WDR's on air programming and on social media (e.g. Facebook and YouTube).

-WDR Big Band also takes part in the school concert program "WDR macht Schule" ("WDR catches on") which, in 2022, included a concert with four juvenile musicians of Sant Andreu Jazz Band from Barcelona and their director Joan Chamorro.

-Before, in 2021, Andrea Motis (tr, voc), an alumna of this Spanish youth band, visited WDR Big Band to record Colors and Shadows.
+The WDR Big Band also takes part in the school concert program "WDR macht Schule" ("WDR catches on") which, in 2022, included a concert with four young musicians of the Sant Andreu Jazz Band from Barcelona and their director Joan Chamorro.
+Before, in 2021, Andrea Motis (trumpet, vocals), an alumna of this Spanish youth band, visited the WDR Big Band to record Colors and Shadows.

 WDR Big Band has released WDR Big Band Play Along App for Android and iOS, allowing musicians to play virtually with the Band.

 WDR Big Band has received several awards.